-The visit lasts about two hours and includes: a free-to-explore tour inside the historical buildings restored as they were on '30s and a guided tour on board of a wheeled train to discover the production cycle of salt and the naturalistic area.
+The visit lasts about two hours and includes: a 1 hour free-to-explore tour inside the historical buildings restored as they were in the '30s and a 1 hour guided tour on board of a wheeled train to discover the production cycle of salt and the naturalistic area.

 Seats on the train are limited, reservation is thus highly recommended.

-These opening hours shall apply in good weather.
-However, should the visibility during the day make it difficult to operate safely, visits to the saltworks will be suspended.
+These opening hours shall be applied in case of good weather.
+If the visibility during the day make it difficult to operate safely, visits to the saltworks will be suspended.